 - Feelings of inflated self-worth.

 Similar to other substances, Dexedrine use and abuse carries many risks.
-Even when used as prescribed, the substance is associated with a number of unwanted side effects.
-These effects tend to increase in frequency and intensity as someone abuses the substance, especially at high doses.
-Some of the unwanted side effects are 1,2:
+Even when it is used as prescribed, the substance is associated with a number of unwanted side effects.
+These effects tend to increase in frequency and intensity as someone abuses Dexedrine, especially at high doses.
+Some of the unwanted side effects of dextroamphetamine use are:1,2

 - Impaired movement.

 - Motor and verbal tics.